curzel-it/curzel-it.github.io/blog/this-cartoon-does-not-exist/index.md

 Alice and Bob are married and just bought a house together.
 ```

-So, with that information, I simply asked for a couple of concepts, it came up with:
+So, with that information, I simply asked for a couple of ideas, it came up with:
 ```response
 Alice and Bob decide to visit the Obscureville Ikea Showroom, but Bob gets lost
 ```